Position Description Exam #: 21/39D31/01JL

 - Independently manage a heavy caseload, occasionally requiring extra hours of work.

-- Rotate between the Salinas and Monterey courthouses.
+- Rotate between the Salinas and Monterey offices and courthouses.

 Our website: www.co.monterey.ca.us/personnel